Towards early fault tolerance on a 2$\times$N array of qubits equipped with shuttling: Universal quantum computation on a spin-qubit surface code

 With these considerations in mind, we now have all necessary ingredients to simulate the performance of our device.
-Our full noise model thus includes $(i)$ dephasing channels of probability $p_{sh}$ on the data qubits at the beginning of each stabiliser cycle; $(ii)$ depolarising channels of error rate $p$ after each gate of the stabiliser circuit (including twirling gates and cancelled out Hadamards arising from their semi-global implementation); $(iii)$ depolarising channels of error rate $p$ after any initialisation; $(iv)$ classical flip of any measurement outcome with probability $p$.
+Our full noise model thus includes $(i)$ dephasing channels of probability $p_{sh}=p_{adia}+p_{dia}$ on the data qubits at the beginning of each stabiliser cycle; $(ii)$ depolarising channels of error rate $p$ after each gate of the stabiliser circuit (including twirling gates and cancelled out Hadamards arising from their semi-global implementation); $(iii)$ depolarising channels of error rate $p$ after any initialisation; $(iv)$ classical flip of any measurement outcome with probability $p$.

 Note that here we ignore the idling errors --- these account for errors that idle qubits accumulate while others are being operated on.
-Indeed, spin-coherence times $T_2$ exceeding 20ms have been demonstrated for purified silicon electron spins \cite{Veldhorst_2014}, which is 4 orders of magnitude above initialisation, measurement and single- and two-qubit gate times (at most a few microseconds \cite{Kawakami_2014, Philips_2022, Angus_2007, Zheng_2019}).
-We also neglect non-adiabatic shuttling noise, that could bring the qubit outside its operating subspace.
+Indeed, spin-coherence times $T_2$ exceeding 20ms have been demonstrated for purified silicon electron spins \cite{Veldhorst_2014}, which is 4 orders of magnitude above initialisation, measurement and single- and two-qubit gate times (at most a few microseconds \cite{MAUNEB.M2012Csoi, Philips_2022, Zheng_2019, Takeda_2024}).
+These $T_2$ times are obtained via dynamical decoupling, which can be implemented by periodically flipping all the spins in the device.
+In our case, it is simplest to flip all spins at the same time, as this is permitted by the semi-global pulse we are assuming.